tjspross/jalpc_jekyll_theme/_posts/2018-01-01-finding-a-cheap-shanghai-apartment.md

-For the past several months I've been scraping listings data from <a href="https:\\www.smartshanghai.com">SmartShanghai</a>..
+For the past several months I've been scraping listings data from <a href="https:\\www.smartshanghai.com">SmartShanghai</a>.
 Since the rental market for foreigners is large and robust enough to perform simple data analysis, I might be able to provide some tips for finding cheap apartments in Shanghai.

 SmartShanghai’s listing service is the most widely used online apartment hunting service for foreigners new to Shanghai.
-Before we dig into the data there are a couple points that we should be clear on.

-1. Very, very cheap apartments (<4000 CNY) are rarely listed, so any summary statistic below (median, average price)  is a little bit skewed to a higher value - but not by much.
-If you want to find these apartments you can walk into an agency and ask.
-These apartments often have some sort of catch (shared bathroom, shared bed, fake landlord etc) whereas SmartShanghai listings I analyze below are more standard, standalone apartments, not sublets.

-2. The foreign rental market is on average more expensive than the market for Chinese renters.
-The biggest reason is that the makeup and salary of these two groups of renters is different.
-If we control for full apartments (non-sublets) the price for a two bedroom a foreigner might find though an English-speaking agent is not going to be much higher than the price a local might find.
-If it is higher it’s likely possible you can negotiate to the same price point.

 # **How to get the best deal on your apartment rental in Shanghai**